-Adding a Bill of Materials to a Product
+Adding an Assembly Bill of Materials to a Product

-The assembly function can only be used for items that have a Bill of Materials showing their component parts.
-If you already have products with a Bills of Materials, skip to Assembling a Finished Product.
+The assembly function can only be used for items that have an Assembly Bill of Materials showing their component parts.
+If you already have products with an Assmebly BOM, skip to Assembling a Finished Product.

 For manually assembled products, the BOM is treated as a draft, and components/services can be added, changed or removed at the Assembly Order and Pick stage.
 For auto-assembled products, it is not possible to change the BOM components during assembly.

-NOTE: To create a product with a Bill of Materials, the component products must already be created in DEAR.
+NOTE: To create a product with an Assembly BOM, the component products must already be created in DEAR.